 By Daniel Nissenbaum

 Which? guide to Philips sound bars.
 Find out whether the brand is right for you.

 Philips used to release a steady stream of sound bars every year, but has reduced to a trickle recently.
 Entry-level models comprise a single bar or come with wired subwoofer, but some come with a wireless subwoofer.

 Philips sound bars tend to offer good connectivity with several different types of connection for a TV and set-top boxes and DVD players, and all offer a way to play music from a smartphone, tablet or laptop.
 You can do this by connecting a cable to either a USB or 3.5mm mini-jack port – also known as ‘audio-in’ or ‘MP3 link’ ports, and many include Bluetooth to let you stream music wirelessly to the sound bar.
 Like other brands, Philips includes a choice of several sound effect modes designed to enhance the overall sound, as well as its ‘Virtual Surround Sound’ processing.

 In the table below, we've rounded up some of the key facts about the brand to help you decide whether a Philips sound bar would be right for you.
 Only logged-in Which? members can view our exclusive ratings and verdicts in the table.
-If you’re not yet a member, sign up for a £1 trial to get instant access.

 |Philips sound bars overview table|

 |Table notes||Average test score based on results of models tested that are still available in shops.
 The customer score and brand reliability rating are based on a Which? member survey conducted in July 2016 of 30 Philips sound bar owners.
 The customer score is based on whether members would recommend the brand to a friend, and reliability is based on members’ experience of that brand.
 Table last updated 5 June 2017.|